 The LHBT origin, on average, is 9 cm in length.
 The tendon is widest at its labral origin, which is primarily posterior about 50% of the time.
-In 20% of cases, the origin is directly at the supraglenoid tubercle, and the remaining 30% of the time its origin is seen as a combination from the 2 sites.
+In 20% of cases, the origin is directly at the supraglenoid tubercle, and the remaining 30% of the time, its origin is seen as a combination originating from the two sites.
 The tendon itself is intra-articular yet extra-synovial, and it progressively gets narrower as it passes obliquely from its origin and heads toward the bicipital groove.
-As it exits the distal bicipital groove in the upper arm, the LHBT joins the short head of the biceps tendon (SHBT) as both transitions into their respective muscle bellies in the central third of the upper arm.
+As it exits the distal bicipital groove in the upper arm, the LHBT joins the short head of the biceps tendon (SHBT) as both transition into their respective muscle bellies in the central third of the upper arm.
 After crossing the volar aspect of the elbow, the biceps brachii inserts on the radial tuberosity and medial forearm fascia.
 The latter occurs via the bicipital aponeurosis.

 The LHBT is a well-recognized source of anterior shoulder pain.
 Mechanical causes include repetitive traction, friction, and glenohumeral rotation.
 The bicipital sheath itself is vulnerable to tenosynovial inflammation by its association as it is contiguous with the synovial lining of the glenohumeral joint.
-The upper one-third of the LHBT demonstrates a rich sympathetic innervation network including neuropeptides such as substance P and calcitonin gene-related peptide.
+The upper one-third of the LHBT demonstrates a rich sympathetic innervation network, including neuropeptides such as substance P and calcitonin gene-related peptide.
 These factors are present in the sensory nerves in this region of the tendon.
 This sympathetic network is known to exhibit vasodilatory changes as part of the neurogenic inflammatory process in the LHBT, which may play a critical role in at least the chronic phase of pathophysiology affecting the LHBT.

 The Bicipital Groove

 The bicipital groove is an anatomic landmark that sits between the greater and lesser tuberosities, and its osseous and soft tissue components contribute to the inherent stability of the LHBT.
-The depth, width, and medial wall angle have been studied in relation to overall bicipital groove stability, with significant variability recognized in its components.
+The depth, width, and medial wall angle have been studied relative to overall bicipital groove stability, with significant variability recognized in its components.
 Many authors attribute these parameters as predisposing factors to pain and instability in both primary and secondary LHBT pathologies.